-The Intended Use Plan is subject to a 30-day public review and comment period.
-On April 11, 2012, DOH e-mailed notices to interested parties, government officials, and applicants stating that the Draft IUP was available for public review and comment and a public hearing on the Draft IUP would be held May 14, 2012 from 1:00 p.m. - 2:00 p.m. at the DOH Town Center 3 building, Room 224, in Tumwater, Washington.
-The deadline to submit written comments to the DOH will be May 11, 2012.
+On April 11, 2013, we e-mailed notices to interested parties, government officials, and applicants stating that the Draft DWSRF IUP Funding List was available for public review and comment.
+A public hearing on the Draft IUP Funding List was held June 3, 2013, from 1:00 p.m.-2:00 p.m. at the Department's Town Center 3 Building, Room 224, in Tumwater, Washington.
+The deadline to submit written comments was May 30, 2013.

-In addition, DWSRF staff posted legal notices in four newspapers on April 12, 2012 (The Olympian, Seattle Times, Yakima Herald, and Spokesman-Review) advertising the availability of the 2012 Draft Intended Use Plan and the date and time of the public hearing.
+In addition, we posted legal notices in four newspapers on April 12, 2013, (The Olympian, Seattle Times, Yakima Herald, and Spokesman-Review) advertising the availability of the 2013 Draft DWSRF Funding List and the date and time of the public hearing.